bcmichael/RNMR-Docs/docs/command/full_command.md

 no table name is specified RNMR will prompt for it with a default of temp.
 If no file is specified RNMR will prompt for it with the table name as a default.
 If the file name has no extension RNMR will add .wrt to it.
 ## WSB
-Write to spectrometer bus
+Write data byte to spectrometer bus

 Category: Hardware

-Format: `WSB` addr data
+Format: `WSB` adr data

 Defaults: 0 0

+Prerequisites: Spectrometer bus control implemented (CGFSB1); RNMRA only

 Description:
-Writes data byte to specified spectrometer bus address.
+`WSB` writes a data byte to the spectrometer bus.
+The adr parameter specifies the address to write the byte to and may range from 0 to 255 inclusive.
+The data parameter specifies what value to write to the bus and may range from 0 to 255 inclusive.
+If adr or data is omitted RNMR will prompt for it with a default of 0.
 ## WTSET
 Wait for heater to stabilize at setpoint